Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 In legal disputes involving IP, such as infringement cases, the financial value assigned to the IP can determine the amount of damages awarded.

-Accurate valuation is crucial for both plaintiffs and defendants to ensure fair outcomes.
+Accurate IP valuation is crucial for both plaintiffs and defendants to ensure fair outcomes.

-Companies need to value their IP accurately for tax purposes, particularly when transferring IP between divisions in different countries.
+Valuing IP assets accurately is required for tax purposes, particularly when transferring IP between divisions in different countries.

 Transfer pricing must be based on the arm’s length principle, requiring reliable IP valuations to comply with international tax laws.